 When we’re interested in someone we care about them as a complete person.
 Hobbies, interests, opinions, family, etc.

-If it naturally comes up in a group conversation that’s one thing, but how often do you ask others about personal topics or actively want to talk about their hobbies?
-The only time I ask about these personal topics is when I’m genuinely interested in them for one reason or another.
+If it naturally comes up in a group conversation, that’s one thing.
+How often do you ask others about personal topics or actively want to talk about their hobbies?
+The only time I ask about these topics is when I’m genuinely interested in them for one reason or another.

 If she does start asking these questions, it’s another great opportunity to really get to know her and build rapport.
 Flip the conversation around and learn more about who she really is too.
 She'll appreciate this because paying attention to what she says is something women like in a guy.
 Since we all love talking about ourselves, it makes for smooth, easy conversation you can return to later.